Expert Review: Full Tilt Drop Kick Pro

 - Accuracy of Claimed Fit: The fit is perfect for me.
 The 99mm last width at boot size 27.5 fits my average width feet, which are street shoe size 10.5.

-- Flex: The standard tongues come at about 85/90 flex, the only reason they get 4 stars for ‘acclaimed stiffness’ is because the tongues on their boots are rated by their own scale of stiffness.
-A softer flex is more forgiving and I prefer it when jumping/landing because it allows for more absorption of impact.
-While a stiffer flex allows for more responsive boot to ski movement.
-If you’re familiar with FT’s stiffness scale then you’re good to go, however, if you do not have a grasp of how stiff a #6 tongue is then you may find their rating system confusing or irrelevant.
+- Flex: The standard tongues come at about 85/90 flex but have an adjustable flex since you can swap tongues from the original design!
+The only reason they get 4 stars for ‘acclaimed stiffness’ is that the tongues on their boots are rated by their own simple scale of stiffness.
+A softer boot flex is more forgiving, and I prefer it when jumping/landing because it allows for more absorption of impact.
+A stiffer flex creates more responsive boot to ski movement.
+If you’re familiar with FT’s stiffness scale then you’re good to go, however, if you do not have a grasp of how stiff a #6 tongue is, then you may find their rating system confusing or irrelevant.

-- Weight: Super light in weight – the Drop Kick Pros leave my legs with plenty of energy, even when I’m in my ski boots day after day!
+- Weight: Super light in weight, the Drop Kick Pros leave my legs with plenty of energy, even when I’m in my ski boots day after day!
+The shell materials are very light.

-- Park: These boots are #1 in the park!
-Softer flex, great support with the Intuition Power Wrap Liners, lighter in weight, and super adjustable buckles.
-Extremely well balance of performance and comfort – there’s plenty of support to keep you upright while also providing forgiveness and absorption of impact.
+- Park: These boots are #1 in the park and loved by our passionate community of park skiers!
+There's an extremely well-crafted balance of performance and comfort with plenty of support to keep you upright while also providing forgiveness and absorption of impact.
+The shock absorber boot board is a soft rubber layer that helps dampen vibrations and absorb impact while allowing precise lateral angle adjustment!

 - Adjustability: Unrivaled!
-I love how I can alter the boots’ stiffness by swapping out their tongues with other Full Tilt tongues at different flex ratings.
-I also use their alternate heel wedge to increase the forward angle of my boot to modify my stance and where my body weight rests.
-The forward angle helps me adjust to keep my weight stacked over the middle of my foot as opposed to feeling like I have more weight on my heel/toe (this aids in balance throughout the ski day).
+I love how I can alter the boot's flex by swapping out their tongues with other Full Tilt tongues at different flex ratings.
+I also use their alternate lean wedges to increase the forward angle of my boot which modifies my stance to where my body weight rests.
+The forward angle adjustment helps me to keep my weight stacked over the middle of my foot as opposed to feeling like I have more weight on my heel/toe.
+This aids in balance throughout the ski day and proper energy transfer when going edge to edge as I carve!
+Intuition Pro liner with J-bars helps with performance, support, and stability within the minimalistic lightweight design.

 Issues I’ve encountered